Updated 7 days ago

 During maintenance, deactivating all the applications is essential to block access across all tenants for a certain duration.
 Once the process is completed, you can again reactivate the application with all existing configurations.

-To deactivate Entra ID applications in bulk, run the below code.
+To deactivate Entra ID applications in bulk, run the code.
 Before that, you need to create a CSV file with a list of application names and client id that you want to deactivate.
 Ensure you have the column name as ‘ApplicationName’ and ‘ClientId’ in the CSV file as shown below.

 Sample Input: